The penalty for criminal sexual conduct 2nd degree is imprisonment in the department of corrections for not more than 15 years.

 Personal injury: means bodily injury, disfigurement, mental anguish, chronic pain, pregnancy, disease, or loss or impairment of a sexual or reproductive organ.

 Please Note: Criminal sexual conduct 2nd degree has to do with illegal sexual contact.
-Much harsher penalties can be enforced when sexual penetration is involved.
+Much harsher penalties can be enforced when what is sexual penetration is involved, i.e. criminal sexual conduct 1st degree and criminal sexual conduct 3rd degree.

 CSC 2nd Degree Michigan Penalty